 Have you and your family decided against going trick or treating this Halloween?
-Well, you aren’t alone.
-As COVID-19 regulations regarding social distancing vary from state to state, trick-or-treating may not be in the cards for everyone this year.
 This doesn’t mean Halloween is canceled!

 Instead of spending Halloween night going door to door asking for candy, you have the opportunity to celebrate creatively.
 With alternative Halloween activities like having a scavenger hunt, organizing a trunk or treat or hiring a virtual magician, you can make this year special with these great Halloween entertainment ideas.

 - 20 Ways to Have the Best Halloween Party Ever

 Here are 22 Halloween activities for you and your family if you’re not trick-or-treating this year.

 If you decide to stay home, a scavenger hunt is one of our favorite fun alternatives to trick or treating this Halloween.
 Create Halloween crafts ahead of time and hide them around the house, with a map or list to guide the scavenger hunt players.
 Think cut-out black cats, witches, broomsticks, toy spiders and fake eyeballs.
 You could also treat it more like trick-or-treating and give each player a trick-or-treating bag or bucket to find hidden Halloween candies or toys.

 Making these delicious candy apples are enjoyable as both party entertainment and snacks!
 You can make them as easy or as intricate as you’d like, from simply dipping the apples into melted chocolate to turning them into monsters with marshmallow eyes and sugary fangs.

 Using the iconic Halloween hit, Monster Mash, set up a small dance floor and play Monster Mash Freeze Dance!
 The idea is to freeze every time the music pauses, and whoever moves during the freeze is out!
 The last one dancing wins a spooky Halloween prize.